thomasht86/ADLM-2025-Data-Challenge/README.md

 We want you to develop an AI tool to make looking up information in laboratory documentation faster and more efficient.
 We will provide a representative set of documents.
 Your tool should ingest these documents and then extract and present user-requested information from those documents.

-## Preliminary competition and scoring
+## Preliminary Competition and Scoring

 Teams will participate in a preliminary competition where they will be scored based on the following: